2015nov7/resume-generator/README.md

 # resume-generator
-Generate a resume based on a template and json information.
-Created in html, css, and js.
+Generate a resume based on template.
+Created with html, css, and js.